Kronuz/pyScss/README.rst

 ==============
 pyScss is a Scss (Sass) implementation for Python.
-Currently it implements @mixin, @include, @if, @else, @for, and @import... it also implements many of the Sass functions including colors function like hsla(), hsl(), darken(), lighten(), mix(), opacify(), transparentize(), saturate(), desaturate(), etc.) as well as sprite-map(), sprite-file(), image-width(), image-height() and the others.
+Currently it implements @mixin, @include, @if, @else, @for, and @import... it also implements many of the Sass functions including color functions like hsla(), hsl(), darken(), lighten(), mix(), opacify(), transparentize(), saturate(), desaturate(), etc.) as well as sprite-map(), sprite-file(), image-width(), image-height() and the others.

-In the file `scss.py`, by the top, configure the LOAD_PATHS to point to your Compass framework path (I have `frameworks/compass/*.scss` and `framework/blueprint/*.scss` files in my project directory:
+In the file `scss.py`, by the top, you can configure the LOAD_PATHS to point to your Sass frameworks path (I have `sass/frameworks/compass/*.scss` and `sass/framework/blueprint/*.scss` files in my project directory:
-`/usr/local/www/project/`, so I have that set for that path by default)
+`/usr/local/www/project/`, where `scss.py` lives, so it defaults to use the `sass/framework/` path, relative to the `scss.py` file) or configure using the command line `--load-path` option, see `python scss.py --help`.

 I have succesfully compiled some Compass using `python scss.py < myfile.css` the following `myfile.css`::

 	@option compress: no;

 	$blueprint-grid-columns : 24;
 	$blueprint-grid-width   : 30px;
 	$blueprint-grid-margin  : 10px;
 	$font-color             : #333;

 	@import "compass/reset";
 	@import "compass/utilities";
 	@import "blueprint";

 	// Stuff goes here...

 Benchmarks
 ==========